The Apostle Paul had been taken prisoner by the Roman authorities,

 knowledge of yourself in relation to the standard of right and wrong that you

 know about.
-What you do not want to have happen is: you do not want there to be
+First of all you do not want there to be

 conscience.
 If you do not have a clear conscience, then you are not rightly